Set up G Suite Password Sync

 - Sign in to the domain controller as a domain administrator.
 The account must be from the domain controller’s domain.

-- Download GAPS.
+- Download GSPS.
 Ensure you download the correct edition for your operating system (32 or 64-bit).

 - (Optional) If you're using a service account, copy your service account JSON file to your domain controller.
-If you haven’t already created your service account, see Create a GAPS service account.
+If you haven’t already created your service account, see Create a GSPS service account.

 The installer you run depends on your host architecture (32 or 64-bit).